 It also means a cost per transaction or closing of $700 (that’s easy, $700 divided by one closing).

-You might have noted that the $700 differs from the pricing information above.
-This is because the indicated pricing is not set in stone.
+You might have noted that the $700 differs from the pricing information above, and this is because the indicated pricing is not set in stone.

 While Ylopo indicates a particular pricing per plan, you will still need to contact them to get an individual pricing quote for your situation.